 - Network Devices

 - Roaming Computers

 Note: Tags are not identities, but rather groupings of roaming computer identities.
 For more information, see Group Roaming Computers with Tags.

 When matching an identity and destination to a DNS policy, Umbrella considers each known identity, but only matches a single identity as the primary identity.
-The Umbrella Activity Search and Security Overview reports list the primary identity as the identity that matches the DNS policy.
+The Umbrella Activity Search report lists the primary identity as the identity that matches the DNS policy.

 When matching an identity that does not integrate with Active Directory, Umbrella first considers the roaming client identity.

 Umbrella checks for a matching roaming client identity in the highest ranked DNS policy.
 If a match is not found, then Umbrella checks for a matching network identity in the highest ranked DNS policy.

 Umbrella evaluates the identities in the following order: